DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-05-12-creating-a-new-permission-allowing-users-to-set-up-interviews.md

 ### Application pages

-If a an application has a status of ‘received’ or ‘interviewing’ we show a prompt which includes:
+If an application has a status of ‘received’ or ‘interviewing’ we show a prompt which includes:

 - the date and time when the application will be automatically rejected
 - buttons for actions based on the status of the application and the user’s permissions

 Now that interviews have been split from making decisions, we need to change the possible combinations of buttons to:

 - ‘make decision’ and ‘set up interview’ - if the status is ‘received’ and the user has both permissions
 - ‘set up interview’ - if the status is ‘received’ and the user only has ‘set up interviews’ permission
 - ‘make decision’ - if the user only has ‘make decisions’ permission, whatever the status
 - no buttons - if none of the other combinations of buttons apply